NubScrub/TWA-English-Patcher/README.md

 * Patch Chinese language files to change the game into English
   - Moves the Chinese language files into a backup folder.
-* Patches the Language file to ensure English with first time use.
+* Patches the Language file to ensure English with first-time use.
   - Edits the Language.txt file.
 * Saves your game install location
   - Saves a config of your game install location so you don't have to select the folder next time the game patches.
 * Almost foolproof
-  - Added a few features to stop incorrect directory being selected and not being run with the correct privilidges.
+  - Added a few features to stop incorrect directory being selected and not being run with the correct privileges.

 ## How To Use